Memorial Park, Colorado Springs: Memorial Park Recreation Center

-The YMCA operates the city-owned Memorial Park Recreation Center.
-It is included in a YMCA membership and is open to the public.
-Facilities include workout equipment and lap swims during pool hours.
-Brunch breaks are held the second Wednesday of each month from 10 to noon for members and patrons.
+The YMCA once operated the city-owned Memorial Park Recreation Center, but closed it in 2013 until further notice due to structural concerns.
+It was included in a YMCA membership and is no longer open to the public.
+Facilities included workout equipment and lap swims during pool hours.
+Brunch breaks were held the second Wednesday of each month from 10 to noon for members and patrons.

 Aquatics Center

-The Memorial Park Recreation Center's 25-yard indoor pool offers free swim and swim lessons year-around, except holidays.
-There are locker rooms, showers, and a hot tub.
-YMCA conducts CPR and lifeguard classes there.
-It is available for after-hours rentals.
+The Memorial Park Recreation Center's 25-yard indoor pool offered free swim and swim lessons year-around, except holidays.
+There were locker rooms, showers, and a hot tub.
+YMCA conducted CPR and lifeguard classes there.
+It was available for after-hours rentals.

 Healthy Living Center

-The Healthy Living Center has free weights, elliptical machines, treadmills, weight machines, recumbent bikes, medicine balls and bands for physical fitness training.
-It is open to people 14 years of age and older.
+The Healthy Living Center had free weights, elliptical machines, treadmills, weight machines, recumbent bikes, medicine balls and bands for physical fitness training.
+It was open to people 14 years of age and older.

 Silver Sneakers group exercise

-Classes for seniors include aqua fitness classes and a Muscular Strength and Range of Movement class.
+Classes for seniors included aqua fitness classes and a Muscular Strength and Range of Movement class.

 Mind, Exercise, Nutrition, Do It!

 The Mind, Exercise, Nutrition, Do It!
-(MEND) 10-week program for 7- to 13-year-old children starts in June.
+(MEND) 10-week program for 7- to 13-year-old children normally started in June.

 Outdoor swimming pool

-The swimming pool is open 7 days a week in the summer, starting the day after Memorial Day.
-It is located at 280 South Union.
+The swimming pool was open 7 days a week in the summer, starting the day after Memorial Day, but is no longer open to the public.
 In a large grassy area nearby are picnic tables.